-As part of our ongoing commitment of continuing to deliver value to our customers, we are pleased to announce that we have reduced our annual charge on a wide range of funds effective 15 February 2021.
+As part of our ongoing commitment of continuing to deliver value to our customers, we reduced our annual charge on a wide range of funds effective 15 February 2021.
 This reduction in our charges is part of our commitment to provide value for money to you.

 Click on the link below to find the new charges for our funds.
 Please note this will only work on your pc or laptop – unfortunately it is not compatible on mobile or tablet.